TFOdetayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays the content of the current working directory
+A script that changesthe working directory to the users home directory